etdev/Altcoin/README.md

 -Fetches current price data for various cryptocurrencies and displays it

--Price graphs with data from the last week (in progress)
+-Price graphs with data from the last week

 -Quickly add multiple coins at once via checkboxes